LukeLiu56809/GOBOT/README.md

 **Configure Preferences:**

-Set your preferences, such as build path or options, in QT Creator settings if needed.
+Set your preferences, such as "Build Settings" or "Project Settings," in QT Creator settings if needed.

+# Documentation
+For detailed usage instructions and documentation on ROBOT commands, refer to the official [ROBOT documentation](https://robot.obolibrary.org/).

+# Acknowledgments
+Special thanks to the creators of ROBOT for their powerful ontology processing tool.

+# Support
+If you encounter any issues or have questions, please feel free to open an issue on the GOBOT GitHub repository.

+We hope GOBOT simplifies your ontology development workflow and enhances your experience with ROBOT!